Psychology of learning

 The psychology of learning refers to theories and research on how individuals learn.
 There are many theories of learning.
-Some take on a more behaviorist approach which focuses on inputs and reinforcements.
-Other approaches, such as theories related to neuroscience and social cognition, focus more on how the brain's organization and structure influence learning.
-Some psychological approaches, such as social constructivism, focus more on one's interaction with the environment and with others.
+Some take on a more constructive approach which focuses on inputs and reinforcements.
+Other approaches, such as neuroscience and social cognition, focus more on how the brain's organization and structure influence learning.
+Some psychological approaches, such as social behaviorism, focus more on one's interaction with the environment and with others.
 Other theories, such as those related to motivation, like the growth mindset, focus more on individuals' perceptions of ability.

 Extensive research has looked at how individuals learn, both inside and outside the classroom.

 History

 Early approaches

 Prior to the 1950s, psychological learning theory varied across countries.
 In Germany, gestalt psychology viewed psychological concepts holistically, such as the human mind and behavior.
 An emphasis was placed on trying to understand the overarching phenomenon of a psychological concept and how it connects with other ideas.
 This also led to a focus on problem-solving as a construct to be explored in the 1920s and 1930s.

 In America, there was a strong emphasis on behaviorism, which focused on exploring observable behavior.
 Learning mechanisms were often tested on animals.
 Russia, or the Soviet Union at the time, provided a cultural-historical approach towards psychology that described learning in the context of one's environment.
 Learning was viewed as a phenomenon that can be directed and supported in institutions like schools.
 Another significant theory was Jean Piaget's constructivism, which described how learners construct knowledge by expanding and changing their ideas based on the information they receive.
 Sigmund Freud's work on psychoanalysis and John Dewey's theories on schooling and learning were also major influences during this time.